 Accelerated Masters Program : A competitive program that allows the student to complete both their undergraduate and master's degrees in five years.
 Students complete some graduate requirements their senior year of undergraduate studies.

-IU in DC : A unique pair of programs, the Washington Leadership Program and Health Policy Leadership Program allow you to live, study, and intern in Washington DC.
+Washington Leadership Program : A unique program, the Washington Leadership Program allows you to live, study, and intern in Washington DC.

 Student Ambassadors : This selective group of dedicated students interacts with prospective students and parents while enhancing their professional and networking skills.